 As global and national talent market trends of tight and competitive labour markets continue off the back of the 'great resignation', there will be a shift in Council's recruitment strategy to have greater focus on developing and building internal talent.
 As mentioned, Council has found it difficult to recruit for certain key roles, especially when competing with the private sector.
-To combat this, Council have used agencies to execute recruitment for 8 key roles across the 2022-2023 financial year.
+To combat this, Council have used agencies to execute key recruitments.